 Trends: There is a great deal of movement on the federal and state level to expand the protected classes under equal employment opportunity laws.
-Those protected under discrimination laws have moved on well beyond the traditional protected classes of race, sex, age, and disability to include genetic information, military status, transgender status, individuals with caregiving responsibilities and even unemployment status.
-As a result, employers can surely anticipate a greater number of lawsuits.
+Those protected under discrimination laws have moved on well beyond the traditional protected classes of race, sex, age, and disability to include genetic information, military status, transgender status, individuals with caregiving responsibilities, and even unemployment status.
+As a result, employers can surely anticipate a higher number of lawsuits.
 Further, employers should know that there is also a trend toward class actions and allegations of widespread bias and discrimination by multiple plaintiffs.
-Employers need to know how to prevent and effectively respond to such claims.
+Employers need to understand how to prevent and effectively respond to such claims.

 Discrimination And Harassment

 Harassment is considered a form of discrimination, and for bias, we can say that there are many types of harassment under it.
 Harassment includes any unwelcome behavior by your employer, colleagues, client, manager, or anyone at the workplace, which is based on sex, religion, color, race, pregnancy, disability, age, or any form of discrimination.
 Discrimination of this type, along with unwelcome verbal, visual, or physical conduct, should be put in check immediately.

 Examples Of Employment Discrimination